balajisatch/Move-Semantics-is-not-Cheap-always/README.md

 bash-4.2$
 </pre>

 What do we see here?
-When the struct “node “ is small with just an int, char, float and double, the performance of the copy is far better than move(see the “Time” column) even for 100000 entries added to the vector.
+When the struct “node “ is small (Eg, with just an int, char, float and double), the performance of the "copy" is far better than "move"(see the “Time” column) even for 100000 entries added to the vector.
 Such use cases to store simple datatypes is very prevalent and it happens often.
-Contradicting the statement that, “Vectors became faster since they started supporting move”, we see that the copy is actually faster here than the move.
+This result contradicts the statement that, “Vectors became faster since they started supporting move”, we see that the copy is actually faster here than the move.
 Now let’s go to the next example,

 ### Result for the testcase 2,
 ```c++